Gaspard Cyimana: Early life and education

 Cyimana became politically active during his studies in Belgium, staying in close contact with intellectuals in Rwanda.
-In early 1960, he was appointed as the representative of Ruanda at the Belgo-Congolese Round Table Conference which negotiated the final terms of Congolese Independence.
+In early 1960, he was appointed the representative of Ruanda at the Belgo-Congolese Round Table Conference which negotiated the final terms of Congolese Independence.
 He finished his studies in 1960 and was appointed Minister of Finance in the provisional government upon his return to Rwanda.

 Career

 While an economics student in Belgium, Cyimana advocated for independence from Belgium and major reforms of the Rwandan political system.
 In his two most prominent works, he argued for a more equitable distribution of political power between the three ethnic groups, called for the end of the abuse of commoners by the aristocracy, and proposed a full set of reforms that could preserve the monarchy.
 He favored democracy as a way to return power to the people and a multiparty system.
 In the lead up to independence, Cyimana was selected to serve as Minister of Finance in the provisional government and then as the official Minister of Finance in the 1st government.
 He continued to serve until his resignation in 1968.

 During his tenure, Cyimana established the national financial system, the National Bank of Rwanda, the Development Bank of Rwanda, the Bank of Kigali, the Commercial Bank of Rwanda and introduced the Rwandan franc as the national currency.

 He entered the private sector following his time as Minister.